Engineering R&D Tax Credit: Maximizing Benefits for Your Engineering Firm

 To qualify for research credits, the activity should fundamentally rely on principles of physical sciences, biological sciences, computer science, or engineering and on scientific methods.
 This entails that the activity requires the use of technology or engineering in a field of science.

-Moreover, it aims to develop or improve the functionality, performance, reliability, or quality of a product, process, or software.
+Moreover, it aims to develop or improve a product, process, or software’s functionality, performance, reliability, or quality.
 Examples include developing new materials, improving manufacturing processes, or enhancing software functionality.

 Elimination of Uncertainty